DynoTheCrux/DynoTheCrux.github.io/lessons/012_timingAndGraphs/lesson.md

 ## The timing activities
 ### Handler
 The *Handler* in Android is able to post runnables to a *Looper*.
-A Looper are lower level classes which handles events.
+A Looper is a lower level class which handles events.
 For example if you are using the *MainLooper* you are basically posting it to the main thread of the application.
 The functionality of the Handler that we want to explore here is to use it to process a certain task at a specific time or repeated period.
 > The Handler [documentation](https://developer.android.com/reference/android/os/Handler){:target="_blank"}.

 Using the Handlers *postDelayed()* method we are creating a basic stop watch which we can start, stop and reset.
 Therefore, create three buttons and a text view in the layout file of the post delayed activity you created before.
 It should look something like this: